helenplesko/technicallogs/GCPVMArcGIS.md

 > If a **Security** alert pops up saying that the certificate issuer for the site is untrusted or unknown, click ```Yes``` to proceed anyways.

 ![Security alert](/images/GCPVMArcGIS/AGPtoAGSSecurityAlert.png)

-> [!TIP]
-> Best to NOT save login at this time, since the external IP is going to change every time the VM is started and stopped.

 5. Check that the Server is connected by navigating to your **Catalog Pane** in your project and click ```Servers```.
 You should see the arcgis server there.